khuangaf/dygie-doc/README.md

 # Contact

-For questions or problems with the code, create a GitHub issue (preferred) or email `dwadden@cs.washington.edu`.
+For questions or problems with the code, create a GitHub issue (preferred) or email `khhuang3@illinois.edu`.